fivetran/dbt_aws_cloud_cost/models/docs.md

 {% enddocs %}

 {% docs line_item_line_item_type %}
-Type of charge for the line item:
+Type of charge for the line item of the following possible types:

 - `BundledDiscount`: Usage-based discount tied to another service’s usage.
-- `Credit`: Credit applied to your bill.
+- `Credit`: Credit applied to your bill by AWS.
-- `Discount`: Discount applied to usage.
+- `Discount`: Discount applied to usage by AWS.
+Refer to`line_item_line_item_description` for more information.
 - `DiscountedUsage`: Usage billed with Reserved Instance (RI) benefits.
-- `Fee`: Upfront subscription fee (e.g., All/Partial Upfront RI).
+- `Fee`: Upfront annual subscription fee paid (e.g., All/Partial Upfront RI).
 - `Refund`: Refunded charges.
+Review the Description column for details.
-- `RIFee`: Monthly RI subscription fee (may be $0 for All Upfront; includes reservation metadata).
+- `RIFee`: Monthly recurring RI subscription fee (may be $0 for All Upfront; includes reservation metadata).
 - `Tax`: Taxes applied (see `line_item_tax_type`).
 - `Usage`: On-Demand usage charges.
 - `SavingsPlanUpfrontFee`: One-time upfront Savings Plan fee.